oven-sh/bun/docs/runtime/jsx.md

 ## Configuration

-Bun reads the `tsconfig.json` to determine how to perform the JSX transform.
-The following options are respected.
+Bun reads your `tsconfig.json` or `jsconfig.json` configuration files to determines how to perform the JSX transform internally.
+To avoid using either of these, the following options can also be defined in [`bunfig.json`](/docs/runtime/configuration).

+The following compiler options are respected.

 ### [`jsx`](https://www.typescriptlang.org/tsconfig#jsx)